PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-08 12:56:30
+Last updated: 2024-04-08 12:57:03
-Random Quote: Success is 1% inspiration, 98% perspiration, and 2% attention to detail. - Phil Dunphy
+Random Quote: I have a tender spot in my heart for cripples, bastards, and broken things.  -  Tyrion Lannister